We all know how important it is to invest in a good-quality microphone when you’re recording a podcast.

-Bottom line is – whether you choose the SM48 or the SM58, you can be confident that you’re getting a quality product from a trusted brand.
+The bottom line is – whether you choose the SM48 or the SM58, you can be confident that you’re getting a quality product from a trusted brand.

 Picking an overall winner between the SM48 and the SM58 isn’t an easy task as both are relatively evenly matched in features and specifications.

-To determine which one is best, we need to look at what you need your microphone to achieve for you and your podcast format.
+To determine which is best, we need to look at what you need your microphone to achieve for you and your podcast format.

 If you’re the host of a solo podcast, then the SM48 would be the better option.

-This is because it has a slightly narrower frequency range than the SM58 and, since you won’t be interviewing other people, you don’t need to worry as much about converting different vocal tones.
+This is because it has a slightly narrower frequency range than the SM58, and since you won’t be interviewing other people, you don’t need to worry as much about converting different vocal tones.